famarting/famartinrh.github.io/_posts/2020-04-22-event-driven-enmasse.md

 ![Enmasse logo](https://raw.githubusercontent.com/EnMasseProject/enmasse/master/documentation/_images/logo/enmasse_logo.png)

-Enmasse has different concepts that is important to understand.
+Enmasse has several concepts that is important to understand.
 I'm not going to do a deep explanation of Enmasse concepts, that can be found in the [Enmasse documentation].
-Here I just want to highligh some basic ideas so we are all on the same page.
+Here I just want to highlight some basic ideas so we are all on the same page.

 To start easy just think Enmasse users can have two different roles, service admin and messaging tenant.
 Service admins use some APIs to configure the operator and predefine infrastructure configuration as well as resource limits for the usage of the infrastructure.
 In the other hand, messaging tenants can request messaging resources which will use some of the plans created by service admins.
 This way admins can configure the limits of the infrastructure and tenants can safely create it's queues and topics.
 I like to think of this like, ops people configuring the Kubernetes cluster and developers requesting queues and topics for it's applications.